Are you planning to go backpacking in Denali National Park? This backpacker's guide will help you plan an Alaska getaway!

 Take this wilderness as it comes and enjoy what it gives you.

-To me, that meant not trying to do 8 units in 5 days.
+To me, that meant not trying to do eight units in five days.
 One unit per day is much more realistic.

 That said, don't feel like you have to visit one unit every day.